The EMS Shift Work Project

 Impact of Intra-Shift Naps on Indicators of Cardiovascular Health among EMS Clinicians:

-• This research study is a lab-based experimental cross-over study that aims to test the impact of brief naps during simulated night shifts on key indicators of cardiovascular health (i.e., blood pressure and heart rate variability).
+• In this lab-based experimental cross-over study we tested the impact of a 30-min opportunity, 2-hr nap opportunity, and no-nap during simulated night shifts on key indicators of cardiovascular health (i.e., blood pressure).
 Support for this research study comes from the ZOLL Foundation.
+The study protocol can be accessed here: PMID: 33726840.
+Findings regarding blood pressure related outcomes can be found here: PMID: 37347964.
+Findings regarding cognitive performance and sleep inertia related outcomes can be found here: PMID: 37347968.
+Findings from analyses of the post-night shift recovery period can be found here: PMID: 37933729.
 For more information, please contact the study’s co-investigator (Daniel Patterson, PhD, NRP at pdp3@pitt.edu).

 The Ambulatory Blood Pressure Monitoring (ABPM) and Heart Rate Variability (HRV) Feasibility Study: